|Nutrition Facts (per serving)|

 In a medium saucepan, whisk the sugar and cornstarch together.

-- Whisk in the milk until it's well-blended.
+Whisk in the milk until the mixture well-blended.

-- In a cup or small bowl, whisk the egg and separate yolk until slightly beaten, then whisk the eggs into the milk mixture in the saucepan.
+In a cup or small bowl, whisk the egg and second egg yolk until slightly beaten, then whisk the eggs into the milk mixture in the saucepan.

-- Put the saucepan over medium heat and cook, stirring constantly, until the mix is thickened and bubbly.
+Put the saucepan over medium heat and cook, stirring constantly, until the mixture is thickened and bubbly.

-- Put the pudding through a strainer and then spoon into individual serving bowls.
+Put the pudding through a strainer and then spoon into individual serving bowls (or 1 larger bowl).

-- Garnish with mint, lemon slices, blueberries, nonpareils or whipped cream, as desired.
+Garnish each bowl with mint, lemon slices, blueberries, nonpareils, or whipped cream, as desired.